 Barley.
 Like oats, this particular grain also has a naturally high content of resistant starch.

-Since it was discovered in 1982 resistant starch, and its potential benefit to our health, as been the subject of much research over the last couple of decades.
+Since discovered in 1982 resistant starch, and its potential benefit to our health, as been the subject of much research over the last couple of decades.
 And what this research is continuously making clear, is that resistant starch, through its interaction with our gut microbiome, does indeed have a significantly positive effect on our health.

 So, making sure you get some form of resistant starch every day – and ideally with every meal – will pay dividends down the road and give you a much better chance of living an active and healthy life well into ripe old age.